fofr/sam-and-paul.com/source/_posts/sozopol-the-bulgarian-adventure.md

 ## Viatarna Melnitsa restaurant

 For the same price on Sunday at the famous &quot;Viatarna Melnitsa&quot; (windmill) restaurant we enjoyed a selection of salty fish h'orde oeuvres including Anchovies.
 For mains we had a swordfish kebap - onion, mushroom, tomato and olive flavoured fry/stew whilst Sam ate a Veal cutlet.
-For desert we had a shared ice cream with freshly cooked raspberries - delicious!!
+For dessert we had a shared ice cream with freshly cooked raspberries - delicious!!
 For wine we chose the Pomorie chardonnay.

 ![/images/sozopol/DSC03772.JPG](/images/sozopol/DSC03772.JPG)